ShivrajSDev/freeCodeCamp_file_metadata_microservice/README.md

 ## Notes

-- The files that get uploaded would be stored in the project's `uploads\` folder (which will get created if such a folder does not exist).
-- The application checks to see if a file was selected for upload.
+The application checks to see if a file was selected for upload.
 If not, then it will return an error to the user as a JSON object, stating `A file must be uploaded.`.